Colleges by Location

 Overall, Sauk Valley Community College offers a comprehensive educational experience for students seeking a variety of academic pathways.
 From transfer programs to technical training, the college is dedicated to preparing students for success in their chosen fields and fostering community development through education.

-Sauk Valley Community College is a public two-year college with graduate programs located in Dixon, IL and set in a rural environment.
-It has a campus size of 165 acres.
-This school follows a semester-based calendar.
+Located in Dixon, IL and set in a rural environment, Sauk Valley Community College is a public two-year college with graduate programs.
+This academic institution uses a semester-based calendar.
 The freshman retention rate at Sauk Valley Community College is 58.7%.

 Quick Facts